pdevalaraju/Multi_Blockchain_Wallet/README.md

 ## Accessing the wallet functions from powershell or git bash

+Open a new Anaconda powershell prompt and run python. at the next prompt, enter "from wallet.py import *" to be able to access the following wallet functions.

 <details><summary> <b>  get_priv_key(coin): </b> </summary>

 - Desrciption: This fetches the private key from environment variable file depending on the cointype.